Rosey/rosey.dev/content/posts/2016-01-09-the-mechanics-of-timeout-clearing.md

 ----

-Here’s a fun easter egg: `setTimeout` and `setInterval` use the same pool of IDs for timeouts so you can actually call `clearInterval` on a timeout ID and vice versa and it will still work.
+🐰Here’s a fun easter egg: `setTimeout` and `setInterval` use the same pool of IDs for timeouts so you can actually call `clearInterval` on a timeout ID and vice versa and it will still work.
 But obviously this would be a ridiculously weird thing to do and is not advised.